 Check the CAT previous year question paper and try to re-attempt those questions.

-Try to study basic topics like seating arrangements, Blood Relation ,Syllogism , etc to grip hands on this section.
+Try to study basic topics like seating arrangements, Blood Relation, Syllogism, etc, to grip on this section.
 Do not use a calculator while solving questions.

-Candidates are advised to choose and buy CAT study material for exam preparation wisely.
-A list of best CAT 2025 preparation books for each section has been provided in the tabular form below.
+Candidates are advised to choose and buy the best CAT study material for exam preparation wisely.
+A list of the best CAT 2025 preparation books for each section has been provided in tabular form below.

 Books